 Even the weather feels suspended between seasons.
 The rain has stepped aside for now, and the cold has yet to fully claim its ground.
 Today is mild and dry, the sky an open blue, the earth firm beneath our feet.
 It feels like a gift—borrowed time.

-We follow the woodland trail toward Rivers Vale, where the past lies half-hidden in plain sight.
-Old walls stand among the trees, fragments of buildings that once held labour, voices, and daily life.
+We follow the woodland trail through Rivers Vale, where the past lies half-hidden in plain sight.
+Old walls stand among the trees, fragments of buildings that once held purpose, voices, and daily life.
 Nature is patiently reclaiming them now.
 Moss softens sharp edges, brambles creep across stone, roots prise gently at mortar as the land reshapes itself.
 What was borrowed by human hands is slowly, inevitably returned.

 Then, higher still, a harsher sound cuts through the calm—an unfamiliar call.
 A flash of green passes overhead, followed by another.
 Ring-necked parakeets, bold and unapologetic, announce themselves as they glide across the treetops.
 Once strangers here, they now belong, weaving their bright presence into the evolving story of these woods.